 6. Ending Qualified immunity.
 Law enforcement officers need to be held accountable for the crimes they commit, otherwise they will continue to commit these crimes.
 Law enforcement officers should not receive special treatment just for being police officers, and should be held to a higher standard than a regular citizen.

 No one should ever be discriminated against for their sexual orientation or identity.
-All Americans are created equal and should have equal constitutional protections.
+All Americans are created equally and should have equal constitutional protections.
 This applies to same sex marriages.
 It is unconstitutional to prevent a same sex couple from receiving the same tax benefits as any other American couple.
 I also support same sex couples adopting children.
 As a cable guy I have been in thousands of peoples homes.
 I have met so many wonderful people including same sex couples.
 Being a good parent has nothing to do with sexual orientation or identity.

 The two party system has made it to where we are constantly faced with a lesser of two evils voting choice.
 A troubling poll asked two questions.
 First, are you enthusiastic to vote for Donald Trump?
 68% said yes.
 Second, are you enthusiastic to vote for Biden?
 31% said yes.
 The majority of people that will be voting for Biden are only doing so to vote against Trump, not because they support Biden.

 Ranked choice voting eliminates the need to vote for someone because you don't like their opponent.
 The way ranked choice voting works is you choose your favorite candidate as your rank 1 choice.
 Your second rank choice will be your second choice.
 Then third, and so on.
 After the election if no candidate has more than 50% of the vote, the candidate with the lowest amount of votes will be eliminated, and the people who voted for that candidate as their first choice will now add their vote to their second choice candidate.
 If no candidate has reached 50% of the vote yet, the next candidate with the lowest amount of votes will be eliminated, and their voters' next choice will be added to the remaining candidates.
 This continues until a candidate has over 50% of the vote.
-This video helps to explain ranked choice voting, https://www.youtube.com/watch?v=P10PFuBFVL8

 Arkansas is the only state in which a tenant can go to prison for missing their rent.
 At the same time a landlord has no obligation to make a dwelling livable.

 The US Post has been serving Americans since 1775, when Benjamin Franklin was selected as the first Post Master.
 There are approximately 471 million pieces of mail delivered every single day through the USPS.
 We need to remove the legislation that was put into place to directly hurt the USPS in order to make it look inefficient to push for privatization.
+The USPS should never have been put in the hands of an individual that has a huge financial incentive to see it fail.

 We need to make sure that every American child has the proper sex education, as well as access to contraceptives.
 If we teach children about the responsibilities of sex, they can better understand the choice they are making.
 If you tell a kid not to have sex, they are going to do it anyways.
 We also need to make sure that teens and young adults have access to free contraceptives.
 By doing these two simple things we can end most unwanted pregnancies and then we would no longer have an abortion debate.